Emily Gielnik: Melbourne Victory, 2023–2025

 In September 2023, Gielnik returned to Australia re-joining Melbourne Victory.

-Monterrey, 2025–
+Monterrey, 2025–2026

 In July 2025, Gielnik joined Liga MX Femenil club Monterrey.
 She made her debut in their opening Apertura game of the 2025–26 season on 13 July 2025 in a 4–0 defeat away to UNAM Pumas.

+Pumas UNAM, 2026–

+In June 2026, Gielnik joined fellow Liga MX Femenil club Pumas UNAM.

 International career

 Gielnik scored a hat-trick on her international debut for Australia U-19s in October 2011.
 She made her first appearance for the senior Matildas team in a 3–0 friendly defeat to World champions Japan in Tokyo on 11 July 2012.

 Gielnik was named to the Australian squad for 2016 Olympic Qualifying, she scored a goal against Vietnam.
 Australia won the tournament and qualified for the 2016 Summer Olympics.

 Gielnik was part of the Matildas squad that won the 2017 Tournament of Nations and defeated the United States for the first time ever.

 At the 2018 AFC Women's Asian Cup Gielnik appeared in three matches for Australia.
 The Matildas advanced to the final, but lost to Japan 1–0.
 Australia qualified for the 2019 FIFA Women's World Cup.

 In May 2019, Gielnik was named to her first World Cup team.
 At the World Cup Gielnik appeared in three matches for Australia, starting two of them.
 In the Round of 16 against Norway, she entered the match as a second-half substitute replacing Hayley Raso.
 With the match tied 1–1 after extra-time, the game went to penalties.
 Gielnik was the second penalty taker for Australia, she had her penalty saved.
 Australia lost to Norway 4–1 on penalties and were eliminated from the World Cup.

 Gielnik was selected for the Australian women's football Matildas soccer team which qualified for the Tokyo 2020 Olympics.
 The Matildas advanced to the quarter-finals with one victory and a draw in the group play.
 In the quarter-finals they beat Great Britain 4-3 after extra time.
 However, they lost 1–0 to Sweden in the semi-final and were then beaten 4–3 in the bronze medal playoff by USA.
 Full details.